carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ### Input files

 The `path` qualifier allows the handling of file in the process execution context.
-This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration `path 'sample.fastq'`.
+This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.
+In the example below we specific the name of the file as `sample.fastq`.

 ~~~
 reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )